 There is no federal statute that states how to divide military retirement benefits.
 The law that allows pension division in military cases is the Uniformed Services Former Spouses’ Protection Act (FSPA).

 This is just a sampling of the questions that will come up when considering or filing for divorce as a military service member or military spouse.
 A divorce is an extremely stressful and emotional situation.
-When you add to that the complexities of a military divorce, you will want to be sure to have The Micklin Law Group in your corner.
+When you add to that the complexities of a military divorce, you will want to be sure to have The Micklin Law Group, LLC in your corner.

 Contact Our New Jersey Law Firm for a Free Consultation

 It is very important to engage a law firm that fully understands the legal rights and terminologies of a military divorce.
-At The Micklin Law Group, we have the experience and detailed knowledge required to handle these cases with the care and attention they deserve.
+At The Micklin Law Group, LLC, we have the experience and detailed knowledge required to handle these cases with the care and attention they deserve.
 Learn more about how our experience can be put to work in your situation by calling us at 973-562-0100 or by contacting our divorce attorneys online.